Iga ikki: Edo period activities

 Ninja activities continued in Iga into the 17th century, servicing the Tokugawa shogunate.
 Fujibayashi Yasutake, a member of the Fujibayashi family which was a prominent ruling family in Iga, composed the Bansenshūkai, an anthology he alleged contained the collective knowledge of ninja skills and history in Iga and Kōka, in 1676.
 The original manuscript has been lost, with the oldest extant copy being of the second volume and dating to 1748.
 The poet Matsuo Bashō was born in Ueno to a powerful ninja family and was trained in ninjutsu before he left to study haiku.

 During Ieyasu's campaigns to unite Japan under his authority, many ninja from Iga and Kōka contributed their skills.
 After the establishment of the Tokugawa shogunate, many ninja turned to farming in Iga and Kōka, while others went on to serve as castle guards.
 Those who served at the forefront of battles for Ieyasu were granted residential land in the vicinity of Edo Castle.
 The final instance of combat involving ninja was the 1637 Shimabara Rebellion, after which they mostly served as spies and bodyguards.
 The last documented use of ninja in the shogunate was in 1853 when ninja allegedly were sent to investigate the arrival of the Perry Expedition.

 Government and military organization

 The Iga ikki functioned as a province-wide sō, that is, individual villages banded together, similar to a European medieval commune.
 Typically, including in Iga, the leadership of sō consisted of kokujin (the jizamurai) and the dogō (villagers) and lesser farmers.
 Pierre Souyri argues that the inhabitants of Iga and Kōka formed these collectives not out of a commitment to a particular ideology but out of necessity.
 The defeated jizamurai who took refuge in the area trained the local inhabitants and together they desperately fought to maintain their social status and autonomy.
 By 1477 Iga was known for rejecting the authority of the shugo.
 In times of military crisis, the shugo would sometimes temporarily exercise his powers in nearby Yamato Province, which normally was under autonomous rule by Kōfuku-ji via the authority of the Fujiwara clan.
-Around the year 1560, a constitutional document was drawn up for Iga outlining principles of self-defense and participation of villages based on voluntary association.
-It also detailed an alliance and defense pact with Kōka.
-Eleven points were laid out in the constitution: